joannalee56/sample-code-floracycle/README.md

 - Upload images

-- Search and filter classifieds by disance and location, category tags, min/max price, cost type (for sale/trade/free)
+- Search and filter classifieds by distance and location, category tags, min/max price, cost type (for sale/trade/free)

 ## <a name="tech"></a>Tech Stack